strawmang/strawmang/README.md

 Strawmang is a simple chat application.

-There can be up to three chats running at any time.
-If there are three chats you can vote to kill a thread.
-If the majority of people connected vote to kill the chat disappears and a new one can be created.
+There can be three debates where people can anonymously or not debate about a topic.
+People can at anytime start a vote to kill the current topic where it will get deleted and possibly replaced by another topic.
+Topics can also be pruned after a certain amount of time.

+The exact details haven't been completely established yet so it's still up in the air.

 # API/endpoints